 Documenting Sexual Assault in Michigan

-“Some of Larry Nassar’s victims’ would have been barred because of the existing statute of limitations; that fact and what we learned about the victim’s experience and mindset that cause years-long delay in reporting sexual abuse crimes resulted in changes in the law.”
+“Some of Larry Nassar’s victims’ would have been barred because of the existing statute of limitations.
+That fact and what we learned about the victims’ experience and the mindset that can cause years-long delays in reporting sexual abuse crimes resulted in changes in the law,” says Daniel J. Schulte, a health law attorney with Kerr, Russell and Weber in Detroit.
+“The medical record retention periods are the thing that has changed the most as a result of the scandal.”

 At least 37 different bills were introduced in the state legislature in response to the Nassar scandal.
 Some have already been signed into law, while others are working their way through the legal process and may be enacted in the coming years.